Brandon028/P2/HW1 Part 3.md

 df = pd.DataFrame()
 ```

-here is the link to the [documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html)
+here is the relative link to the [README](README.md)

 ## me as a person

-section link to me as a programmer: [[HW1 Part 3#picture:]]
+section link to me as a programmer: [pro](https://github.com/Brandon028/P2/edit/main/HW1%20Part%203.md#me-as-a-programmer)

-relative link to my picture []
+my favorite animals in no order are:
+- tuna
+- sea bass
+- sardine

+my favorite foods in order are:
+1. tuna
+2. chicken
+3. vegetables

+things i want to do today is:
+- [x] shower
+- [ ] wash my hair
+- [ ] eat tuna